Steve-O-Murphy/Portfolio/Readme.md

 I dedicated significant portions of time editing the API YAML Specification applying consistent descriptions and implementing writing best practices.

-^*^Netspend was acquired by Global Payments and the documentation I created is no longer available online.
+*Netspend was acquired by Global Payments and the documentation I created is no longer available online.

 ## Steyer Content